meishuu-tera-wip/arborean-apparel/README.md

 - Add more effects
 - Make code less bad
 - Add race/appearance changing
-- Reduce file size - haha jk
 - Tidy up UI
 - Add more features
 - other stuff
  ***

-## Update log (Last few, 26th March) -
+## Update log (Jun 18)
-- Fixed mount sharing and UI
+- Images now loaded from server provided by [SaltyMonkey](https://github.com/SaltyMonkey/).
-- Fixed some crashes and other potential issues
+- Fixed several minor issues in regards to the UI.
-- Added some new things
-- Worked on server connectivity issues, unsure what the main issue is just yet
-- Support for next patch version
+- Added `skyEveryMap`to the config, allowing the selected sky preset to be applied every time a new map is loaded.